DAMooreSE/codeClapper/copy-of-master/README.txt

 *Visual Studio Code 'https://code.visualstudio.com/download' *NodeJS and npm package manager 'https://nodejs.org/en/download/'

-0.ENSURE YOU'RE USING A FRESH COPY OF THE CODE EVERY TIME YOU DEPLOY FROM SCRATCH!
-0.1.It's much easier to download and copy a fresh copy of the project code from github every new attempt to deploy.
-0.2.If theres any node_modules folders, any package-lock.json files, a ".creds.json" file under recorder, or a build folder under clapper, delete any and all of these.

 //Installing Dependencies
-0.1.Use git to Pull any changes made to the master branch.
 1.Download and Open the project folder '/copy-of-master/' in Visual Studio Code